Editor’s note: We need your help! Support content like this by becoming a Reader member here.

 11 – Us

 Writer/director Jordan Peele’s ascent to entertainment mogul is wholly justified by his sophomore effort.
 Us features a lead performance that should have won Lupita Nyong’o her second Oscar and has a central thesis about our cruelty towards people we are willing to ignore.
 That feels particularly timely during a year in which some folks have explicitly argued that we should let whole segments of our population simply die off without protection.
 Real life has always gotta one-up fiction, you know?
+(Ambien)

 10 – Suspiria